clralab/boilerplates/docker-compose/traefik/README.md

 | CNAME	| *.homelab     | homelab.domain.com	| DNS only

 In this example the AAAA record is pointing directly to the Traefik docker container.
 It assumes that it has a global IPV6 address.

+I am also using CloudFlare DNS challenge using an API token for issuing the SSL Certificates.

+1) Log into CloudFlare

+2) Go to your profile

+3) Click API Tokens on the left

+4) Create a new token

+5) Create a custom token

+	a) Token name = Traefik

+	b) Permissions, Zone Zone Read, Zone DNS Edit

+	c) Zone resources, Include Specific Zone homelab.com

+6) Continue to summary

+7) Copy the token to a safe place

+8) Add the token to the environment variable in Portainer

 ## Further Information for Other Services